Album Review: BULLY by Kanye West

 Two songs barely survive.
 “Beauty and the Beast” flips the Mad Lads’ “Don’t Have to Shop Around,” and the sample chop is genuinely beautiful.
 The soul loop has a grain and a glow to it that recalls the 808s & Heartbreak and early-MBDTF sessions when Ye could make a found piece of music feel like it had been waiting its whole life to be part of his song.
 The vocal melody (“It’s been a long time coming/fresh new tires, I’m still running”) is simple enough to stick, and the outro’s repeated plea, “never put me down,” has a bruised quality that the lyric-dump tracks lack entirely.
 “All the Love” opens with Fairouz’s Arabic vocal sample (“Fayek Alaya”), and André Troutman’s talkbox picks up the same phrase and bends it into something slippery and warm, and the effect brings back the alien-gospel mood of Yeezus-era interludes.
 But both songs prove the same uncomfortable point—the production is carrying a man who won’t carry himself.
 Take the samples away, and there is nothing underneath.

 The remainder of the dreck ranges from underdeveloped to borderline empty.
-“Circles” has two micro-verses and a one-word chorus.
+“Circles” now features Don Toliver, and still doesn’t add much to the track.
 The two verses on “Losing Your Mind” are nearly identical (“A beautiful rose is standing at the corner/She is living in and out of tune” appears in both), and the interpolations do more talking than Ye does.
 On “Mission Control,” a devotional that cycles through “holy, holy art thou, I am free because you were bound” three times with minor wording changes, Tony Williams’ appearance on the final leg barely shifts the temperature.
 The ad-lib structure on “This One Here” (“Come on, it’s go time” and “lights on, showtime” chanted underneath) makes it sound like a pep rally for a song that hasn’t been written yet.
 “Preacher Man” raps about being the “only GOAT, the genius one”—which might scan as ironic self-awareness if anything else on these songs suggested Ye knew how thin the material was.

 The Wall Street Journal ad was, by any measure, a serious piece of writing, one that named specific incidents, admitted a diagnosis, and credited specific people with saving his life.
 The record that followed sounds like a man who made the confession and then walked into the studio having already spent his best material on the apology.
 None of these songs engages with what he described in that letter; the mania, the antisemitism, the institutional wreckage all vanish the second the music starts, replaced by vague proclamations of love and serotonin and God.
 The crate-digging is occasionally stunning (Asha Bhosle, Fairouz, the Supremes, Stevie Wonder, Cortex), but Ye uses every one of those samples the way you’d use a stock photo.
 Drop it in, write four bars on top, repeat.
 BULLY isn’t a disaster or a provocation.
 It’s a screen saver.